DanielLiu1123/classpath-replacer/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.freemanan/classpath-replacer-core)](https://search.maven.org/artifact/com.freemanan/classpath-replacer-core)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a framework for replacing classpath.
+This library is used to replace the classpath in unit tests.

 When you need to write unit tests for different classpath scenarios, you will need it!